Why Choose NUCPS?

 With thousands of former students engaged in law enforcement and traffic safety professions around the globe, NUCPS has earned the reputation as the worldwide leader in law enforcement professional development and education.
 At last count, more than 550 police chiefs, sheriffs and directors of state policing agencies currently serving in the United States are graduates of NUCPS.
-We conduct classes and research projects not only in North America, but also in the Middle East, Far East, South America and Africa, and we continue to expand into markets around the globe.
+We conduct classes and research projects not only in North America, but also in the Middle East, Asia, Europe, South America, and Africa.

 - public safety organizations and other entities

 - setting the standard for quality education with real-world application,

 - being the industry-leading resource regarding public safety issues, and

 - initiating and sustaining connections among professionals; thereby

 - the development of public safety professionals at all stages of their careers and contributing to the